moiph/ub3r-b0t-docs/articles/notifications.md

 ## Limits
 The max number of noitification subscriptions is 10 per type, but that limit is upped to 30 for patreon subscribers.

+## Birthdays
+Birthday notifications can be configured by users.
+See [Birthday](commands.md#birthday) command documentation for details.